GIV-UCalgary/GIV-Website/content/authors/reza-osouli/_index.md

   url: "http://ucalgary.ca/"

 # Short bio (displayed in user profile at end of posts)
-bio: "I am Mohammadreza Osouli.
-Currently, Master's student of Computer Science at University of Calgary."
+bio: "I am Mohammadreza Osouli, an MSc graduate in Computer Science from the University of Calgary."

 #interests:
 #- Artificial Intelligence